Skip to content

 About Sidney Jackson

-Sidney W. Jackson, IV, is an associate in Dentons Sirote’s Birmingham, Alabama office.
+Sidney W. Jackson, IV, is a Senior Managing Associate in Dentons Sirote’s Birmingham, Alabama office.
 He is a member of the Tax Controversy practice group, where his practice focuses on all phases of federal and state tax controversies, including IRS audit, administrative appeals, and court proceedings in the U.S. Tax Court, federal district court, and state tax tribunals.

 All posts Full bio

-Kristin Martin is an associate in Dentons Sirote’s Birmingham, Alabama office.
+Kristin Martin Centeno is a senior managing associate in Dentons Sirote’s Birmingham, Alabama office.
 She is a member of the Tax practice group and focuses on tax controversy and tax litigation.

 All posts Full bio